 The automotive electrical system in my opinion is the most important support system of a modern day car or truck.
 When you master diagnosis and repair of it, the skills can be used in countless other areas of the automobile.

 Imagine a vehicle without an electrical system.
-The gasoline engine would not run.
+The gasoline engine wouldn't run.
 Electricity provides the needed spark for combustion plus the power needed for cranking.
 Near the bottom of this page are some exciting articles that review principles, component operation, circuit design and testing procedures.